 5. Marbled Paper: You can buy swirls of pastel hues for covering books or simple as beautiful wrapping paper for gifts.

-6. Beads: All manner of beads, from frosted glass, ceramic or the traditional murrhine mosaic.
+6. Beads: Beads from frosted glass, ceramic, or the traditional murrhine mosaic.

 7. Italian Wine: Take advantage of lower prices and taxes by stocking up on locally produced wines from Veneto.

-8. Fabric: Lace is the most Venetian of materials, but beautiful linens and velvets are also good value.
+8. Fabric: Lace is the most Venetian of materials, but beautiful linens and velvets are also valuable.

 9. Silverwork: Photo frames, letter openers, and teaspoons make lovely gifts for friends.

-10. Clothes: All the top fashion names you can find in Venice Italy.
+10. Clothes: You can find all the top fashion names in Venice, Italy.

 Have A Great Story About the Rialto Market?
 Share it!
 Write about it here!
 Display your own story about your Experience.
 Writing skills?
 Your comment will appear on a new webpage.
 Make it as long as you want with photo's and your story.